 The tab has the following main sections:

-You can modify the position of the callouts independently for each variation.
-To do this, enable Store position per variation.
+Tip: You can modify the position of the callouts independently for each variation.
+To do this, select the callout item and enable Store bounding box position per variation in the Display properties.

-Change the layout of the keys, including fill color, opacity, and stroke.
-Bubble allows you to change the size of the keys.
+- Key - Change the layout of the keys, including fill color, opacity, and stroke.
+Rounded allows you to change the rounding of the keys.
 In Character, you can choose to use arabic or latin numbers, letters, or the part name as labels.

-Change the style, color, opacity, and stroke type of the lines.
+- Line - Change the style, color, opacity, and stroke type of the lines.
 You can use End to modify the end point of the line.
-The options are Dot, Circle, and Arrow.
+The options are dot, circle, or arrow.

 The following video walks you through creating and customizing callouts for a .dci item.